sakarisson/sakarisson.com/src/_posts/react-testing-props.md

 ```

 It's a small difference in this contrived example, but I've found it to be quite useful when dealing with tests in real life.
 The nice thing is that function itself is so simple that it can easily be reimplemented in each test suite.

+It's also entirely type-safe, so you'll immediately be warned if the prop interface doesn't match anymore.
+In this case we would simply go to the test suite and update the `getProps` function, instead of needing to modify all of the component calls individually.